aagit/synthmerge/README.md

 4. **Model flexibility**
    Removes the Patchpal fine-tuning requirement, allowing any instruct model to be used

-5. **Parallel model inference with deduplication**
-   Queries an unlimited number of models in parallel and deduplicates their answers when they agree

 ---

 ## ✨ Key Features

-- **Zero Git feature duplication**
+- **Universal Git operation support**
-  Leverages Git's `diff3` conflict markers to identify context for patch application.
+  Works seamlessly after all Git operations that create conflicts:
+  - `cherry-pick`
+  - `merge`
+  - `rebase`
+  - `revert`

-- **Multi-AI endpoint support**
+- **Parallel Multi-AI endpoint support**
-  Supports parallel querying of any combination of models:
+  Queries multiple AI models simultaneously to resolve conflicts:
-  - Patchpal-backend (fine-tuned specifically for patch resolution)
+  - Patchpal-backend (fine-tuned specifically for conflict resolution)
-  - Self-hosted open source LLMs with OpenAI compatible endpoints
+  - Self-hosted open weight open source LLMs with OpenAI compatible endpoints
-  - Gemini (using OpenAI-compatible API)
+  - Gemini (via OpenAI-compatible API)

+- **Results deduplication**
+  Combines identical solutions, showing which models agree on what

 - **Review using your workflow**
-  Resolved conflicts appear in your editor with model attribution.
-All AI-generated code requires manual review before commit.
+  - Resolved conflicts appear in your editor with model attribution
+  - AI-generated code requires manual review before commit

 - **Fail-safe design**
-  If one model fails to resolve a conflict, Git's original conflict remains alongside solutions from other models for that hunk.
+  If one model fails to resolve a conflict, Git's original conflict remains alongside solutions from other models for that hunk

 - **Configurable**
-  Configure inference servers, enable reasoning, set temperature, and other parameters.
+  Configure inference servers: reasoning effort, temperature, no_context...

 ---